holtwick/zerva-vite-plugin/README.md

 **This is a side project of [Zerva](https://github.com/holtwick/zerva)**

-Integrate Zerva modules into `vite.config.ts` using this Vite Plugin.
+Integrate [Zerva](https://github.com/holtwick/zerva) modules into `vite.config.ts` using this Vite Plugin.

+This is perfect to use and test your server side code while developing the frontend without handling parallel launching and running server processes.

+The plugin already calls `useHttp` with the same port as the vite process.
+In fact it is the same server instance Vite uses.
+Custom routes can be added or sockets get bound to it.

 ## Get started